rafael-santiago/euther-pi/doc/HOW-TO-EMBED-AN-ETHER-EN.md

 The `bootstrap` script at this point it will detect that you are embedding `Eutherpe` inside a `Raspberry Pi` and it will ask you if you want to configure a rescue `ethernet` interface.
-This action will put a static address in the ethernet board of your `Raspberry Pi` (`42.42.42.42`) and if due to some issue you become unable to access your device over your `Wi-Fi` you will still be able to access it over a point-to-point (`P2P`) network via the `42.42.42.42` ip.
+This action will put a static address in the ethernet board of your `Raspberry Pi` (`42.42.42.1`) and a spare one `42.42.42.2`.
+If due to some issue you become unable to access your device over your `Wi-Fi` you will still be able to access it over a point-to-point (`P2P`) network via the `42.42.42.1` ip or `42.42.42.2`.
 It is a good convenience of having set up.

+Why provide two rescue IPs, each one in a different NIC?
+Well, the idea behind this concept is never let you "down".
+From personal experience, my `Raspberry Pi` came from factory with cold solder in its on-board `Ethernet` interface.
+With it I was pushed to buy a external `Etnetnet Gigabit` adapter.
+The necessity is the mother of invention.
+The initial idea was to provide only one rescue IP, but with this cold solder issue I finished up with a more resilient rescue system.
+I configure the stuff in a way that when you plug in the cable in the chosen interface (on-board/external) the operating system is able to switch the route to this active interface.
+However, you will be able to ping both IPs, not mattering in which the cable is plugged in.

+Yes, `The Hitchhiker's  Guide to the Galaxy` was my inspiration to those `IP` addresses.

 The `bootstrap` will ask you something like:

 >Do you want to set up a rescue ethernet interface? [y/n]